manifoldco/heighliner/README.md

 - Please familiarize yourself with the [Code of Conduct](./CODE_OF_CONDUCT.md) before contributing.
-- Look at our [Contributing Guidelines](./CONTRIBUTING.md) for more infirmation about setting up your environment and how to contribute.
+- Look at our [Contributing Guidelines](./CONTRIBUTING.md) for more information about setting up your environment and how to contribute.